 TroutStrike Fly Box

 The video below details how I set up a TroutStrike fly box.
 These fly boxes can be purchased on my Etsy site, but that’s not the purpose of this post.
 While I do still sell flies, my bigger goal is to make TroutStrike.com resource for fly anglers to continue learning.
 The purpose of showing you this video is to learn how to organize your weighted nymphs.
-Having an organized system will help you be more efficent in making minor adjustments when on the water.
+Having an organized system will help you be more efficient in making minor adjustments when on the water.

 Pattern Simplicity